Inspection Reports for

 Findings

-The facility allowed an unlicensed nurse to administer controlled substances and other medications to multiple residents, posing significant risks including medication errors, unsafe care, and potential harm.
-The facility failed to verify Staff 1's LVN license prior to hiring, violating policies and placing residents at risk.
+The facility allowed an unlicensed nurse (Staff 1) to administer medications, including controlled substances, to multiple residents for over one and a half years.
+This practice posed significant risks of medication errors, unsafe care, and potential harm to residents, and the facility failed to properly verify Staff 1's licensure before hiring.

 Report Facts